EMPLOYER ADMINISTRATIVE RESPONSIBILITIES

 The law requires self-funded employers or group health plans to obtain their own HPIDs.
 Fully insured plans do not need to do anything to comply with this regulation as the insuring company will have its own identifier.

-The key compliance dates are as follows:
+The original key compliance dates are delayed until further notice:

 - Health plans with annual receipts of $5 million or more must obtain HPIDs by November 5, 2014.